How to Buy a House in The Bahamas

 Glenn will help you with the best places to buy property, in communities across the Islands of The Bahamas and you are sure to find your ideal place to buy property in The Bahamas.

 Here is a link for answers to the frequently asked questions (FAQs) about buying property in The Bahamas.
-And if you don't see the answer you are looking for, simply click ASK Glenn or Call 1-(242)-395-8495, and our Bahamas Luxury Real Estate Specialist and Bahamas Residency Consultant, Glenn Ferguson, will get you the help you need.
+If you don't see the answer you are looking for, simply click ASK Glenn or Call 1-(242)-395-8495, and our Bahamas Luxury Real Estate Specialist and Bahamas Residency Consultant, Glenn Ferguson, will get you the help you need.

 Buying a Home in The Bahamas